 UPS Hosts CEI Event in Georgia

-October 8, 2011 by Deena Fidas, Director, Workplace Project
+October 8, 2011 by Deena Fidas, Director of the Workplace Equality Program

 On the heels of the 2012 Corporate Equality Index and my fourth year of LGBT workplace advocacy here at HRC, it's amazing to see so many major employers partnering with us and striving for true first-in-class best practices.

 Today I was in Atlanta where UPS - our longtime supporter and CEI 100 percent rated business - hosted a forum on global LGBT inclusion just as the HRC bus was pulling into the downtown district.
 Leading Atlanta-area businesses, from Coca-Cola to Booz Allen Hamilton, among others were in attendance to learn about trends in global LGBT workplace inclusion and share some of the successes and challenges they have encountered to the complex question of how to make entire companies - from offices here in the US to Singapore to Mexico and beyond - fully inclusive for all workers.

 Many in the community know the CEI has been a catalyst for change in corporate America, but of course most of the businesses we call 'corporate America' are in fact global firms and companies.
 Today's economy knows no borders and workers, goods and money travel the globe rapidly.